TheAngryDarling/SwiftCodableHelpers/README.md

 * **CodableKey** - A basic CodingKey that takes in any value.
 Its good for using dynamic keys.
 * **CodableHelper** - Where helper methods are located
     * **sequences** - Where sequence related helper methods are located
-        * **dynamicElementEncoding** - Encodes an array like a dictionary based on a property in the object type (Note: Array order is not guaranteed)
+        * **dynamicElementEncoding** - Encodes an array like a dictionary based on a property in the object type
+            * **Notes**
+                * Array order is not guaranteed
+                * CodingPath when encoding will be malformed.
+The Dynamic Key will be missing
-        * **dynamicElementDecoding** - Decodes a dictionary into an array moving the key to a specific property named value (Note: Array order is not guaranteed)
+        * **dynamicElementDecoding** - Decodes a dictionary into an array moving the key to a specific property named value
+            * **Notes**
+                * Array order is not guaranteed
+                * CodingPath when decoding will be malformed.
+The Dynamic Key will be missing
+    * **arrays** - Where array related helper methods are located

 ### Protocols